 A: Since we are a windjammer, which means we use the wind to move us, our itinerary during the cruise is determined by the wind and tide.
 We leave the dock in Camden on the morning tide and return at cruise end with the tide.
 The rest of the cruise is spent where the sailing is best during the day and in a snug harbor at night.

 A: Yes.
 We make every effort to sail to spots where you can go for a hike or stroll.
 Some evenings are spent at secluded anchorages where getting ashore can be difficult, but provide a good opportunity to explore from one of our rowboats or stand-up paddleboards.

 A: Yes.
 Hamilton Marine in Rockland carries charts (only a landlubber calls it a map) of this area.
 For a lower tech option, we have free paper illustrations of our sailing area on which you may chart your cruise course.

 A: Yes.
 The captain will be happy to show you how to plot a course and locate Angelique’s position.
 Don’t be afraid to ask questions of the crew.
 They are all anxious to make your trip an enjoyable one.

 A: You can do as much or as little as you like.
-Whether you want to help hoist the sails, crank up the anchor, scrub the decks or just sit in the sun and relax, you’ll find Angelique just what you’re looking for.
+Whether you want to help hoist the sails, take the helm, scrub the decks or just sit in the sun and relax, you’ll find Angelique is just what you’re looking for.

 A: Of course.
 However, excessive drinking is strictly forbidden.
 We do not serve liquor, so you’ll have to bring your own.
 The same is true of beer, wine, and soft drinks.
-All this can be purchased in Camden and stowed in your cabin and in our ice box.
+All this can be purchased in Camden and stowed in your cabin and in our ice box on deck.